Differences in Gold Plating

 While cleaning and rearranging my bead stash for the 100th time to make it easier to find things-lol-I came across a bag in the back of a drawer that was stuffed full of packages of gold-plated beads purchased years ago when a local variety store went out of business.
 The beads were made in the United States and labeled as gold-plated over sterling silver.
 Hmmmmm.

-Since hairdressers work around a lot of chemicals and are in water all the time, I asked my hairdresser to wear two stretch bracelets, one made with gold-plated over sterling silver beads and one made with gold-plated over brass/mystery metal beads, to see what might happen to higher and lower grade plated beads.
-She took it a step further and NEVER took them off for the month we were testing them.
+Since hairdressers work around chemicals and water all the time, I asked my hairdresser to wear two stretch bracelets one made with gold-plated over sterling silver beads and one with gold-plated over brass/mystery metal beads to test durability.

-Similar shape and size beads were used to make both bracelets.
-Both sets of beads have been in my stash for over 15 years and were not cleaned before use.
-The larger 6mm laser cut gold-plated over sterling silver beads are much smoother than the 6mm laser cut gold-plated over brass beads.
-The smooth 4mm gold-plated over mystery metal beads are very similar in color to the 4mm gold-plated over sterling silver beads.
+Both bracelets used similar-shaped and sized beads, all from my stash for over 15 years and not cleaned before use.
+The larger 6mm gold-plated over sterling silver beads are much smoother than the brass ones.
+The smooth 4mm gold-plated over mystery metal beads closely match the color of the 4mm gold-plated over sterling silver beads.

-In all the progress photos taken, the bracelet on the left is made with gold-plated over sterling silver beads while the bracelet on the right is made with gold-plated over brass and gold-plated over mystery metal beads.
+In the progress photos, the bracelet on the left is gold-plated over sterling silver, while the one on the right is gold-plated over brass and mystery metal.

 Day 1: